anyshake/homepage/docs/frequently-asked-question.md

 ## Can I build my own from scratch?

 Yes!
-AnyShake Explorer is **fully open-source and reproducible**.
+AnyShake Project is **fully open-source and reproducible**.
 You can build your own version using:

-- PCB design files
+- Hardware PCB design files
 - Firmware source code
-- 3D models and documentation
+- Software source code
 - Example projects and instructions

 Many community users have successfully replicated the project.

 :::info
 Unfortunately, we are unable to offer technical support for DIY users independently at this time.
 Please refer to our [technical support policy](/docs/support-policy#for-diy-users) for more information.
 :::

 ---